 Michelle Sie Whitten

-Global is a leading national lobbying and advocacy organization for people with Down syndrome.
+Global publishes the quarterly magazine – Down Syndrome WorldTM and is a leading national lobbying and advocacy organization for people with Down syndrome.
 Specifically, Global is the lead voice in requiring a comparable, fair share of Federal Government support for research, improved medical care, and improved educational standards for people with Down syndrome.

-Global organizes the Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome.
-Programs established by Michelle and organized and funded by Global include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, Denver Zoo Internship, and Dare to Play Soccer Camp.
+Global organizes the award-winning Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome, and administers the Quincy Jones Exceptional Advocacy Award each year.
+Programs established by Whitten, and organized and funded by Global include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, and the Dare to Play Soccer Camp.

-Michelle has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
-Since that time, the Anna and John J. Sie Foundation has become one of the largest sources of grant money for Down syndrome-related research and programs.
-Michelle was a key architect in establishing the Linda Crnic Institute for Down Syndrome and its Sie Center for Down Syndrome at the Children’s Hospital Colorado.
+Whitten has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
+Since that time, the Anna and John J. Sie Foundation has become the largest private source of grant money for Down syndrome-related research and programs.
+Whitten was a key architect in establishing the Linda Crnic Institute for Down Syndrome and the Sie Center for Down Syndrome at the Children’s Hospital Colorado.

-Michelle sits on the boards of ARC Thrift of Colorado, Challenge Day Denver, and the Linda Crnic Institute for Down Syndrome.
+Michelle sits on the boards of ARC Thrift of Colorado, the Linda Crnic Institute for Down Syndrome, and the Early Childhood Philanthropist Group.
 She holds a Master of Arts degree in Regional Studies – East Asia and a Graduate Certificate in Business Administration, both from Harvard University.
 She studied Mandarin Chinese at Peking University and holds a Bachelor of Arts degree in Asian Studies from Tufts University.

 Michelle is married to Tom Whitten, a China and contemporary art expert.
-They live in Denver and have two children, one of whom has Down syndrome.
+They live in Denver, Colorado and have two children, one of whom has Down syndrome.